BitcoinL2-Labs/archive-mirror/README.md

 | `mirrors.<name>.group` | Group to run the service as | `"nogroup"` | `"archive-mirror"` |

 Each mirror configuration will create:

 1. A systemd service that performs the download
 2. A systemd timer that runs the service periodically
 3. A properly sandboxed execution environment with minimal privileges

-### Security Features

-The NixOS module implements security hardening for the systemd services:

-#### Filesystem Restrictions
-- `ProtectSystem = "full"`: Mounts `/usr` and `/boot` as read-only
-- `PrivateTmp = "true"`: Uses a private `/tmp` directory

-#### Process Isolation
-- `PrivateDevices = "true"`: Blocks access to physical devices
-- `NoNewPrivileges = "true"`: Prevents gaining new privileges
-- `MemoryDenyWriteExecute = "true"`: Prevents memory that is both writable and executable

-These security measures ensure that even if the service is compromised, the damage is limited to the output directory.
-The service runs with minimal privileges and access to system resources.

 ## Development